This is a sponsored post written by me on behalf of California Milk Advisory Board. Please view my disclosure for more info.

 I took apart a plastic shelf-you know the ones that you have to assemble out of the box?
 Using one shelf and 4 posts, I made a hurdle for my oldest to try to jump over.
 It was a little tall for him, but he could do it.
 It was definitely too tall for my other 3 kids.
 To adapt it for the younger ones, we just placed the shelf flat on the ground and the kids took turns jumping over our little DIY hurdle!

 Don’t have a plastic modular shelf?
 Use a piece of wood, or even just a folded beach towel.
 Lay it down and everyone can take turns seeing how high they can jump over it.
+Add in some bubbles to make it even more fun.
+The kids can jump to reach the bubbles while leaping over the hurdle.
+This DIY bubble wand for kids to make is a fun bubble tool for outdoor time.

 Beach Ball Punching Bag